andreadaru/ELF_AnalyserAndPlot/README.md

 ### *How to use:*

-    Run the alias you setted up whether you used the automatic installer (install.sh) or you did it manually.
+    Run the alias you setted up (whether you used the automatic installer or you did it manually) into a folder that contains the out-files generated from ELF calculation.

+The _name_ of the file have to be with a part of your choosing, after this a _dash_ and the progressive _number_ from 1 to the last step (without interruptions) and after the number an _underscore_ and the word "_elf_"

+__example:__ "name you prefer"-"number"_elf.out

 #### *Ideas and future improvements in the subsequent versions:*